Teach in China

 Q: What are my chances of getting the teaching position?
 How often are applications to the program rejected?

-A: If you meet all the application qualifications stated in our program application procedures, your application will NOT be rejected.
-We don't have limits on the number of teachers we accept.
-We accept applicants based on qualifications.
-Rejection can occur if an applicant doesn't speak native fluency English or has a speech problem or if the applicant does not pass the physical examination.
+A: If you meet all the application qualifications stated in our program application procedures, your application will most likely be accepted.
+We don’t have limits on the number of teachers we accept.
+We accept applicants based on qualifications and our Chinese host schools’ needs.
+Rejection can occur if an applicant doesn’t speak fluently in native English, or has a speech problem, or if the applicant does not pass the physical examination.
+Return to Question Index

 Q: I will be graduating from a University in middle May this year, will I still be able to apply to the program and be accepted for the fall placement this year?

 A: Yes.
-You can apply before your graduation to start the application process if you expect to obtain your bachelor degree about 3 months before departure for China.
+You can apply before your graduation to start the application process if you expect to obtain your bachelor degree by the end of June at the latest (about 2 months before departure for China).
 A bachelor degree is a must for the teaching position to be approved by the State Bureau of Foreign Expert in China.
+Return to Question Index

 Q: When would I be notified of my acceptance?